Sitting in the office from 9 to 5 made me sick.

 |

-Now, here’s a brief review on flexible worktime regulations as a worldwide practice.
+Now, here’s a brief review of flexible work time regulations as a worldwide practice.

-“Flexible Work Hours Grow More Popular”.
+“Flexible Work Hours Grow More Popular.”
 I meant to start with this trivial sentence.
-But then I found the NYT of 1988 article with the exactly the same title.
-So it’s been a trend at least for a quarter century!
+But then I found the NYT of 1988 article with the exactly same title.
+So it’s been going on for at least a quarter-century!

 September 25, 1988, Page 12.
 The New York Times Archives.

-If you are interested in how ‘flexible hours’ policies evolved since the ’90s, check out this US labor study by National Bureau of Economic Research.
-It turns out nearly all new jobs appeared in the last decade (from 2005 to 2015, to be specific) have flexible work arrangements.
+If you are interested in how “flexible staffing” policies have evolved since the 1990s, check out this US labor study by the National Bureau of Economic Research.
+It turns out that nearly all new jobs that appeared in the last decade (from 2005 to 2015, to be specific) had flexible staffing arrangements.
 So how do I put it right?
-Are ‘working time regulations’ popular now?
+Are “working time regulations” popular now?
 I guess the phrase “going through the roof” describes this trend best.
 Have a look at these titles in major business outlets.

 Forbes and NYT article titles

 Do top businesses offer them?
 Absolutely.
 Google has been one of the first companies to understand the need for employees to have a flexible schedule.
 Apple is more than fine with flexible work arrangements.
-Last year the company was hiring 100 work-from-home professionals with full benefits.
+Last year, the company hired 100 work-from-home professionals with full benefits.
 At Microsoft, many employees choose when to start their day.
-Toyota, one of the richest companies in the world, was expanding the number of workers eligible for flexible hours in 2017.
+Toyota, one of the richest companies in the world, was expanding the number of workers eligible for flexible staffing in 2017.

-The advantages of flexible work arrangements for businesses are obvious.
+The advantages of work from home flexible hours for businesses are obvious.
 They are a powerful lure in recruiting and motivating top talent, as flex time ranks high on the list of benefits employees want.
 Moreover, the open-leave schedule contributes to a greener workplace, as companies save on electricity, water, office rent, etc.

 But there are also some downsides.
 For example, it is believed that company culture is stronger when people work nine-to-five.
 Also, flexible hours can make client handovers complicated.
-However, in many cases when management is against soft time regulations, it can be more about a matter of habit.
-An example would be the case described in Forbes’ article about a team leader who didn’t allow his employee switching to flex hours despite her showing great work results.
+However, in many cases, management’s opposition to soft time regulations is motivated by habit.
+An example would be the case described in Forbes’ article about a team leader who didn’t allow his employee to switch to flexible staffing despite her showing great work results.

 Actually, there are so many working time regulations that it’s hard to believe there isn’t an option management and employees can agree on.
-Staggered hours, reduced schedules, remote work options and even mini-sabbaticals are all – the present and future of work.
+Staggered hours, reduced schedules, remote work options, and even mini-sabbaticals are all part of the present and future of work.

-If you are a big boss, here’s a killer argument in favor of switching to softer worktime regulations in your company.
-Flexible hours dramatically affect happiness, as studies suggest, while there’s no doubt contented workers perform better and are more loyal to their employers.
+If you are a big boss, here is a compelling case for implementing softer work time regulations in your organization.
+Work from home flexible hours dramatically affect happiness, as studies suggest, while there’s no doubt contented workers perform better and are more loyal to their employers.

 Conclusion

-I’ve just started working no-fixed hours.
-The shift made me feel better and somewhat puzzled by challenges it brings up.
-But I guess it would be too early to make any far-reaching conclusions based on my one-week exploration.
-The world experience, however, points to the fact that flexible work time regulations are becoming increasingly popular.
-They pay off for both – companies and employees.
+I’ve just started working flexible.
+The change made me feel better, but I was perplexed by the difficulties it brought up.
+But I guess it would be too early to draw any far-reaching conclusions based on my one-week exploration.
+However, global experience indicates that flexible work time regulations are becoming increasingly popular.
+They pay off for both companies and employees.
 It’s all about finding a suitable open-leave schedule option that can work for both sides.

 Here’s one last thing: if you switched to flexible hours and work remotely a lot, be sure to use a proper communication tool to stay in touch with your team.
-The collaboration apps are literally digital workspaces that help connect employees and bring them together wherever they work from.
-Talk to your team using public, private chats and direct messaging.
-Have audio calls or video chats with your colleagues, share files and use your favourite integrations to organize your workflow.
-We’ve designed a smart, intuitive and easy to use Chanty team chat to assist you in being more productive.
-Using it is like having 3 extra hours in a day!
+Collaboration apps are literally digital workspaces that help connect and bring employees together, no matter where they work.
+Talk to your team using public, private, and direct messaging.
+Have audio or video calls with your colleagues, share files, and use your favorite integrations to organize your workflow.
+We’ve designed a smart, intuitive, and easy-to-use Chanty team chat to assist you in being more productive.
+Using it is like having three extra hours in a day!
 Give it a try.

-Stay on top of things following the workflow in public and private channels and via direct messages.
-Have an audio call or video chat with your colleague within a push of a button.
+Stay on top of things, following the workflow in public and private channels and via direct messages.
+With a push of a button, you can have an audio call or video chat with your colleague.

 Add comment